Looking for background information and reference sources?

-- Open CINAHL with Full Text and find the “CINAHL headings” tab and search for “vascular” to retrieve CINAHL-specific, controlled subject headings: Catheter Irrigation, Vascular; Vascular Hemostatic disorders; Graft Occlusion, Vascular; Neoplasms, vascular tissue; Vascular neoplasms, etc. These headings or another one found in the hierarchical tree may be checked plus a “Major Concept” to retrieve relevant articles and results narrowed by using the left facets to refine the search, if needed.
+- Open CINAHL with Full Text and find the “CINAHL headings” tab and search for “sonography” to retrieve CINAHL-specific, controlled subject heading: Education, Diagnostic Medical Sonography as a subject heading used in this electronic resource.
+This heading or another one found in the hierarchical tree may be checked plus a “Major Concept” to retrieve relevant articles.
+Narrow results by using the left facets to refine the search, if needed.
 Learn definitions by clicking on the “Scope” note.

-MEDLINE – an online database of biomedical journal citations and abstracts covering all areas of medicine and indexed with National Library of Medicine (NLM)'s controlled vocabulary, the Medical Subject Headings (MeSH®).
+MEDLINE – an online database of biomedical journal citations and abstracts covering all areas of medicine and indexed with NLM's controlled vocabulary, the Medical Subject Headings (MeSH®).
 Full text must be ordered from another library using the Interlibrary Loan Article Request Form.

-- A basic search for “Blood-nerve barrier” in the MeSH Browser using the link (MeSH®) retrieves many a related term: capillary permeability and previously used term: endothelium, vascular.
+- A basic search for “sonography” in the MeSH Browser using the link (MeSH®) retrieves a related terms including Sonography, Doppler Transcranial.

-- Go to EBSCO Medline MeSH Tab by clicking on MEDLINE and MeSh Tab and copy and paste capillary permeability; click on “Browse;” Click on the phrase “capillary permeability.”
-Check the box under Subheading, “Physiology” and click “Search Database.”
-Add: “and microvascular” in the search box.
-See: left facets to narrow the search.
+- Go to EBSCO Medline MeSH Tab by clicking on MEDLINE and the top MeSh tab.
+Copy and paste this phrase Sonography, Doppler Transcranial; click on the phrase Ultransography, Doppler, Transcranial and the box in front of “Neroimaging.”
+Check the box under Subheading, “Statistics & Numerical Data” and click “Search Database.”
+There is a quantitative meta-analysis available on posttraumatic stress disorder.
 Keyword searches at the Medline basic and advanced search boxes may be performed too.

 PubMed – a free resource that anyone may access is maintained by the National Library of Medicine.
 Includes access to MEDLINE and to citations for selected articles in life science journals not included in MEDLINE.
 Not full-text but citations may include links to full-text articles from Pubmed Central (National Institutes of Health free digital archive), OIT Library subscription databases or open access publisher websites.
 Limit searches by clinical studies, systematic reviews, meta-analysis, medical genetics, practice guidelines, etc.

-- A PubMed search under PubMed Tools, Cinical Queries for “Blood-nerv” will bring up several search options.
-Scroll and click “Blood-nerve barrier” and “Search” to retrieve over six hundred results under Clinical Study Categories.
-Change the “Category” to Diagnosis and the “Scope” to Narrow.
+- A PubMed search under PubMed Tools, Cinical Queries for “sonog” will bring up multiple search options.
+Scroll and click “abdominal sonography” and “Search” retrieves thousands of results under Clinical Study Categories.
+Add a topic keyword in the search box such as “and aortic aneurysm,” Use the Category drop down and choose “Diagnosis” and for Scope drop down and choose “Narrow” to retrieve a hundred or less studies.
 The scope may be narrow or broad with respect to the range of conditions.
 Pubmed automatically will run a search specifically designed for clinicians.

 5 minute exercise in Sage Journals Online